hmtarekulislam376/Security-Log-Analyzer/README.md

-# 🔐 Failed Login Analyzer
+# 🔐 Security Log Analyzer

 A Python-based security tool that analyzes server log files to detect and report suspicious failed login attempts by tracking IP addresses.